josecelano/ddd-aggregates-and-zombies/doc/ddd-agregates.md

 [DDD in PHP Book](https://leanpub.com/ddd-in-php) (Carlos Buenosvinos, Christian Soronellas, Keyvan Akbary)

 >Aggregates are all about persistence and transactions.
 In fact, you can’t design Aggregates t without thinking about how they’re going to be persisted.
 The basic rules to design proper Aggregates are: make them small, find true business invariants, push for eventual consistency using Domain Events, reference other Aggregates by Identity, and modify one Aggregate per request.
 Review how the code changes if two Entities form a single Aggregate or not.
 Use factories to enrich your Entities.

+## Acknowledgements

+Sequence diagrams where build using https://sequencediagram.org/